PLEASE DO NOT COPY OR SHARE INFORMATION FROM THIS WEBSITE WITHOUT PERMISSION OF THE ADMINISTRATOR ©DOA 2020

 JOIN OUR MAILING LIST

-Join our mailing list and be the first to hear news and forthcoming important announcements from the DOA
+Join our mailing list and be the first to hear news and forthcoming important announcements

 Mr Fletcher posted on the owners’ website that the WimPen must pay the club €125,000 of Community funds to the Club in payment for arbitration expenses.

 What Mr. Fletcher indicates is not correct, as always.
 In this Judgment the CLUB is not required to charge anything, the only thing that indicates that there was a procedural error, this error was from the Court and not from WIMPEN, the error was in the summoning.
 The sentence that Mr. Fletcher publishes and refers to, is that the Court decides that the trial must be repeated.

 But this Trial will be closed, because initially the Arbitrator in the First Arbitration requested that 125.000,00 € be paid to the CLUB to cover Arbitration expenses, but later the Arbitrator himself invalidates this order, so this process is no longer reason of being.

 Here is the legal opinion I have obtained (translated from Spanish). . .